RUMPS - Reusable Menstrual Pads

 GET INVOLVED

-To train one girl costs just £10, but can make the world of difference to her life chances.
+To provide training and materials for one girl costs just £10, but can make the world of difference to her life chances.
 Completing education and hopefully getting a job to give her a chance to escape the cycle of poverty.